AmpyFin/Sigma/README.md

 - **Risk Management**: Focuses on consensus-building and risk mitigation through institutional alignment
 - **Transparency**: Open source implementation allows for customization and verification

-The Sigma Model has demonstrated exceptional ability to distinguish between routine portfolio adjustments and strategic shifts with conviction, making it an invaluable tool for institutional-grade portfolio optimization.
+The Sigma System has demonstrated exceptional ability to distinguish between routine portfolio adjustments and strategic shifts with conviction, making it an invaluable tool for institutional-grade portfolio optimization.